Sienci-Labs/gsender/README.md

 ## 🕣 Development History

 ### Open Beta 0.6.7 (July 1, 2021)
-* New Movement Tuning tool to calibrate step motor movements
+* New Movement Tuning tool that can be used to calibrate motor axis movements
-* Visualizer improvements - Rapid movements are now less prominent in visualization so the final cut shape is clearer to see
-* Program Start/Stop code - run G-code blocks when starting a file and stopping a file
-* New keybinding options and categories - including ability to keybind specific macros!
+* New feature for running G-code at program Start and Stop - enter and save your own commands in the settings
+* More exposed keyboard shortcut options and new categorization
+* Now able to assign shortcuts to macros!
-* Added coolant buttons
+* Added coolant buttons and status indicator
 * Better M0/M1 command support - notification in the UI when command encountered and easier to resume the program
+* Clearer visualization due to reduced rapid line opacity
-* Improvements to the surfacing tool limits and steps
+* Improvements to the surfacing tool limits and settings persisting
-* Ability to reset program settings to default
+* Ability to reset gSender settings to default
+* Added reconnect logic to client to reduce instances of UI no longer updating on long jobs
-* Fixed an issue where the "Home machine" button wouldn't dissapear on homing cycle
+* Fixed an issue where the "Home machine" button wouldn't disappear on homing cycle
 * Fixed an issue where macro exports were unable to be re-imported
-* Added reconnect logic to client to reduce instances of UI no longer updating on long jobs
 * Fixed issue with jogging while $15 was enabled
 * Other minor bug fixes